Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

 \subsection{Shifted interaction matrices $\mathbf{B}_{\rm Id}$}

-First, we test the validity of the LSS conjecture on shifted interaction matrices, ${\bf B_{\rm Id}}={\bf A}-\mathbf{1}$, as defined in Sec.~\ref{sec:RMTModels}.
+First, we illustrate the connection in Eq.~\eqref{eq:conjecture} on shifted interaction matrices, ${\bf B_{\rm Id}}={\bf A}-\mathbf{1}$, as defined in Sec.~\ref{sec:RMTModels}.
 The $\mathbf{B}_{\rm Id}$ matrices are the simplest class of matrices that we consider, as the diagonal entries are constant, and hence we can focus on the contribution of the off-diagonal matrix entries to the spectrum.
+Note that this matrix structure was also studied in Ref.~\cite{mambuca2022dynamical}, but here for convenience we present again its results (obtained with a different weights distribution) also in comparison with the spectra of antagonistic Husimi trees that has not been considered before.

-Figure~\ref{fig:leading_eig_interaction} plots the average value of the real part of the leading eigenvalue, $\langle \Re(\lambda_1(\mathbf{B}_{\rm Id}))\rangle$, as a function of $N$ for the three ensembles under study, i.e., antagonistic Erd\H{o}s-R\'{e}nyi graphs, mixture Erd\H{o}s-R\'{e}nyi graphs, and antagonistic Husimi trees.
-These results, obtained by numerically diagonalising matrices, corroborate the conjecture that local sign stability sets the asymptotic behaviour of the leading eigenvalue.
+Figure~\ref{fig:leading_eig_interaction} plots the average value of the real part of the leading eigenvalue, $\langle \Re[\lambda_1(\mathbf{B}_{\rm Id})]\rangle$, as a function of $N$ for the three ensembles under study, i.e., antagonistic Erd\H{o}s-R\'{e}nyi graphs, mixture Erd\H{o}s-R\'{e}nyi graphs, and antagonistic Husimi trees.
+These results, obtained by numerically diagonalising matrices, confirm that strong local sign stability implies that the leading eigenvalue does not diverge with the system size, while violating one of the conditions of LSS leads to its divergence.
 In fact, Fig.~\ref{fig:leading_eig_interaction} shows a qualitative difference in the behaviour of the real part of the leading eigenvalue as a function of the matrix size~$N$: for mixture Erd\H{o}s-R\'{e}nyi graphs and antagonistic Husimi trees, $\langle \Re[\lambda_1]\rangle$ increases monotonically as a function of $N$, while for antagonistic Erd\H{o}s-R\'{e}nyi graphs, $\langle \Re[\lambda_1]\rangle$ quickly converges to a finite value.
+Note that the theoretical results in Ref.~\cite{mambuca2022dynamical} for the boundary of the spectrum of infinitely large graphs obtained with the cavity method support the numerical observation that in the antagonistic Erd\H{o}s-R\'{e}nyi case the leading eigenvalue has a real part which remains finite in the large $N$ limit.
+Therefore the saturation observed from direct diagonalization results in the antagonistic case turns out to be representative of the large $N$ behaviour.
+Based on these grounds, in the following, we will rely on direct diagonalization results to extrapolate the large $N$ behaviour also for interaction-like and Jacobian-like matrices.

-So far, we have considered how local sign stability affects the leading eigenvalue of $\mathbf{B}_{\rm Id}$.
-Instead now, we investigate the effect of local sign stability on the full spectra of matrices $\mathbf{B}_{\rm Id}$, which are plotted in Fig.~\ref{fig:interaction_spectra}.
+So far, we have considered how strong local sign stability affects the leading eigenvalue of $\mathbf{B}_{\rm Id}$.
+Instead now, we investigate the effect of strong local sign stability on the full spectra of matrices $\mathbf{B}_{\rm Id}$, which are plotted in Fig.~\ref{fig:interaction_spectra}.

 Figure~\ref{fig:interaction_spectra} shows a qualitative difference between, on one hand, the spectra of antagonistic Erd\H{o}s-R\'{e}nyi graphs (red), and on the other hand, the spectra of mixture Erd\H{o}s-R\'{e}nyi graphs (blue) and antagonistic Husimi trees (orange).
 Indeed, in the latter two cases the spectrum develops long tails on the real axis, while in the former case the tails are absent.